jpinzonc/flower_classification/README.md

 # Flower Classification Based on Images
 ## PURPOSE:
-Generate a CNN model to identify the type of flower on an image
+To generate a Convolutional Neural Network (CNN) model using pytorch to classify flowers from images

 ## DESCRIPTION:
-This is the Project for the Udacity pytorch Challenge 2018.
+This is my Project for the Udacity pytorch Challenge 2018 program I was part of.

 ## USAGE: